 While ESG criteria started simple, such as restrictions for tobacco or alcohol industries, they are ow becoming more complex.
 Investors can filter companies according to third-party ratings, and those companies with low ESG scores can be excluded from the portfolio.

 7. Workforce diversity

 A current method is to focus on different sub-categories of ESG, such as adding assets related to renewable energy to address climate change.
 While this practice is quite common for private equity, it is expected that it will find its way into the hedge fund industry, too.
 Even more, it is expected that the ESG criteria will also apply to the investment manager; for instance, institutional investors are screened according to workforce diversity, so hedge fund managers are expected to adopt diversity policies to ensure future success.

-It is expected that a significant and permanent change in 2021 and beyond is related to Brexit.
-In the European Union, free trading between the member countries put non-EU countries at a major disadvantage because of the struggle to comply with EU regulations.
+It is expected that a significant and permanent change in 2023 and beyond is related to Brexit.
+In the European Union, free trading between the member countries puts non-EU countries at a major disadvantage because of the struggle to comply with EU regulations.
 UK hedge funds are the second largest market worldwide, so some argue that the focus will shift to North American investors rather than European ones after the finalization of Brexit.

 The hedge fund industry is under current transformation due to the increasing costs of having a hedge fund firm while fees decrease.
 As a result, more and more small- and medium-sized businesses will seek to outsource many activities to reduce expenses, including technology, accounting, compliance, marketing, and other research- and investment-related activities.

 Outsourcing these aspects of hedge fund businesses will offer lower fees, higher efficiency, and greater expertise.
 Large hedge fund businesses with their own infrastructures may seek revenue diversification strategies, such as acquiring competing firms.